SaltLAN/Configuration/SETUP.md

   * To reduce network load and prevent the possibility of saturating the venue's bandwidth.

-  * This means caching Steam, Origin, Uplay, Blizzard, Windows updates, Hirez, RSI, Frontier, Twitch, and Youtube.
+  * This means caching Steam, Origin, Uplay, Blizzard, Windows updates, Hirez, RSI, Frontier, Twitch.

 3. Be a server